Cootz/McServersScanner/README.md

 # McServersScanner
-Scan a range of ips for a running mc servers
+Scan a range of ips for running mc servers